Alagoas

 It is the second smallest Brazilian state in area (larger only than Sergipe) and it is 16th in population.
-It is also one of the largest producers of sugarcane and coconuts in the country, and has an economy based on cattle raising.
+It is also one of the largest producers of sugarcane, coconuts, and natural gas in the country.
+Alagoas also has oil exploration, mostly of onshore deposits.

-Land of the sururu (or Charru Mussel), lagoon shellfish which serves as food for the coastal population, and of coconut water, Alagoas also possesses some of the country's richest folklore.

 Initially, the territory of Alagoas constituted the southern part of the Captaincy of Pernambuco and only gained its autonomy in 1817.
 Its occupation pushed the expansion of the captaincy's sugarcane farming, which required new areas of cultivation, southward.
 Thus arose Porto Calvo, Alagoas (now Marechal Deodoro) and Penedo, nuclei which guided the colonization, economic, and social life of the region for a long time.
 The Dutch invasion in Pernambuco was extended to Alagoas in 1631.
 The invaders were expelled in 1645, after intense fighting in Porto Calvo, leaving the economy in ruins.
 The escape of African slaves during the Dutch invasion created a serious labour shortage problem on the sugarcane plantations.
 Grouped in villages called quilombos, the Africans were only completely dominated at the end of the 17th century with the destruction of the most important quilombo, Palmares.